 First-time home buyer nonprofit programs

-Is your income kind of low?
-Debt pretty bad?
-No worries, you don’t have to be rolling in money to get the keys to your first house.
+Not sure you have enough income to buy a home?
+Carrying student loan and credit card debt?
+No worries.
+You don’t have to be rolling in money to get the keys to your first house.

-Life can throw a lot of stuff at us, but there’s a whole world of community nonprofits and educational organizations out there to help you become a homeowner.
+There is a whole world of community nonprofits and home buyer education courses out there to help you become a homeowner.

-They offer all sorts of ways (and positive vibes) to help make it easier to get a house.
-This includes help with closing costs, down payment assistance, and grants (which are basically loans you don’t ever have to pay back).
+They offer all sorts of ways to help make it easier to get a house.
+This includes help with closing costs, down payment assistance and grants (which are basically loans you don’t pay back).
 These loan programs can make a world of difference.

 If you don’t end up qualifying for help from a nonprofit, there’s still hope.

 Local, state and federal governments offer financial assistance and helpful first-time home buyer loans.
 Looking to move to an up-and-coming area?
-Well, these assistance programs are common for buyers in areas designated for revitalization.
+Well, these assistance programs are common in areas earmarked for revitalization.

 First-time home buyer government programs

 There are also federal home loan programs qualifying first-time home buyers can access.